raushangupta86771/Bank-System/README.md

 This is an API endpoint to create a new user account.
 The request body should contain the user's username, password, and pin.
 The response will contain a message indicating whether the user was created successfully or not.

-This is a request body containing the user's username and password.
-The response will contain an authorization token that can be used to access protected routes.

-This is an API endpoint to view a user's profile.
-The request should contain an authorization token in the header.
-The response will contain the user's username, wallet balance, and transactions.

-This is an API endpoint to add money to a user's wallet using a 6-digit PIN.
-The request should contain the user's username, the amount to be added, and the 6-digit PIN.
-The response will contain a message indicating whether the transaction was successful or not.

-This is an API endpoint to pay money from a user's wallet to another user's wallet.
-The request should contain the sender's username, the receiver's username, and the amount to be transferred.
-The response will contain a message indicating whether the transaction was successful or not.

-This is an API endpoint for an admin to view all user accounts.
-The request should contain an authorization token in the header.
-The response will contain a list of all user accounts.

 1. API endpoint to create a new user account localhost:5000/signup